 What is Moon Water Used For?

 This specially charged water has many uses, both in spiritual rituals and in your everyday routine.
-Here is a sample of moon water uses:
+Moon water is commonly used to:

 • Display on your altar during a ritual, often used to represent the pagan Goddess but can simply represent Mother Nature and the power of the moon if you do not worship the Goddess